 Composite Materials: Lightweight but more expensive and more susceptible to damage from impact such as being dropped or ramming into a rock.
 This material is also slippery for dogs so adding a mat made of closed-cell foam is a good idea.

-Inflatable: Portable and easy to store, but can be susceptible to punctures.
+Inflatable: Portable and easy to store, but can be susceptible to punctures – especially from sharp objects such as a knife blade or a sharp edge of a rock.
 Materials used for most inflatable kayaks are quite scratch- and puncture-resistant.
 In my experience a dog’s nails would need to be pretty long and sharp to puncture these boats.
 If in doubt, place a closed-cell foam mat under your dog.

 Ease of entry, exit and re-entry